 Dr. Mesadieu’s first Domestic Team vasectomy clinic conducted in the absence of any mission personnel took place on May 19, 2015.
 He was disappointed that his turnout was not higher, but NSVI is very proud of him for having the courage to do it all on his own.
-During NSVI’s Missions of July 22-25 and Nov 17-20, we fine-tuned his Domestic Program and he has now run a total of 4 Domestic Team clinics and independently performed a total of 23 vasectomies.
+Since then, his numbers have increased.
+During NSVI’s Missions of July 22-25 and Nov 17-20, 2015, we fine-tuned his Domestic Program and he has now run all of the Domestic Team clinics you see above and independently performed all of the vasectomies in the shaded rows.
 As one can see in the November 2015 mission page (almost halfway down), Dr. Mesadieu is also helping train other Haitian doctors.
-NSVI has supplied 1000 brochures (click to take a look), which are disbursed through the community by men who have had vasectomies and who are willing to educate others about vasectomy.
+NSVI has supplied 3000 brochures (click to take a look), which are disbursed through the community by men who have had vasectomies and who are willing to educate others about vasectomy.
 For those who have internet access, Dr. Mesadieu has prepared a Counseling Video in Creole in Creole.

 4. “Livelihood Assistance” Special Project: